kyuepublic/ptychopy/README.md

 # ptychopy

-1. Need to install python3 to run the GUI and ptychopy, other needed library is in requirement.txt.(Tested OS RHEL 6.0, 7.0)
+1. Need to install python3 to run the GUI and ptychopy, other needed library is in requirement.txt.(Tested OS RHEL 6.0, 7.0).
+This library could also be compiled as a CUDA-C library.
+Inside src folder, change build.sh with your HDF library path.

 2. Recommend conda virtual environment, for example